Alamao4523/CERBERUS-AGI/README.md

 # 🦅 CERBERUS-AGI 2026
 # Human-Like, Long-Running iOS Automation — Built for AGI Control 🧠🤖

-🎬 See VIDEO.mp4 to watch CERBERUS in action.
+🎬 See VIDEO.mp4 to watch CERBERUS in action✨

-CERBERUS-AGI is a high-stability iOS automation framework engineered to run for months without interruption.
-It focuses on human-like interaction, native system-level reliability, and script based/AI-driven execution.
-Most iOS automation tools fail under long runtimes.
+CERBERUS-AGI is a high-stability iOS automation framework engineered to run for months without interruption🧠 It focuses on human-like interaction, native system-level reliability, and script based/AI-driven execution🦅 Most iOS automation tools fail under long runtimes.
 CERBERUS solves this with TrollStore execution, a dedicated admin daemon, and a self-clean+healing architecture.